 Roles and responsibilities of the Chair, Chief Executive and any other directors who have specific individual responsibilities or remits (e.g. for engagement with shareholders or other stakeholder groups)

 Mark Cropper, as Chairman, is responsible for leading an effective board, fostering a good corporate governance culture and ensuring appropriate strategic focus and direction.

-The Chief Executive, Phil Wild, has overall responsibility for proposing the strategic focus to the Board, implementing the strategy once it has been approved and managing the group’s business.
+The Chief Executive, Steve Adams, has overall responsibility for proposing the strategic focus to the Board, implementing the strategy once it has been approved and managing the group’s business.

-Dr Andrew Hosty, the senior independent director, and the other non-executive directors are all willing to engage with shareholders should they have a concern that is not resolved through the normal channels.
+Martin Court, the Senior Independent Director, and the other non-executive directors are all willing to engage with shareholders should they have a concern that is not resolved through the normal channels.

 Mark Cropper and Patrick Willink are the key contacts with the company’s family shareholders.

-All of the executive directors have particular roles and areas of responsibility (Phil Wild: Chief Executive, Steve Adams: Managing Director of Paper Division, Isabelle Maddock: Group Finance Director, Martin Thompson: Managing Director of Technical Fibre Products Division, Dave Watson: Chief Operations Officer and Patrick Willink: Chief Technology Officer) As such, they continually engage with the group’s stakeholders, whether these be shareholders, members of staff, customers, suppliers, regulators, industry bodies and creditors (including the group’s lending banks).
+All of the executive directors have particular roles and areas of responsibility (Steve Adams: Chief Executive and Managing Director of Paper Division, Isabelle Maddock: Chief Financial Officer, James Gravestock: Managing Director of Technical Fibre Products Division and Patrick Willink: Managing Director, COLOURFORM™ 3DP Division) As such, they continually engage with the group’s stakeholders, whether these be shareholders, members of staff, customers, suppliers, regulators, industry bodies and creditors (including the group’s lending banks).
 As one would expect, there is a degree of overlap here, with individual roles and responsibilities touching many areas of the business.